-As we saw in the introduction, in Entity Framework there are two main approaches to configure and manage a database:
+As we saw in the introduction, in Entity Framework there are two main approaches for configuring and managing a database:

 These methods define the workflow.
-In particular, how we will generate and synchronize the application classes and the database schema.
+Specifically, how we are going to generate and synchronize the application classes and the database schema.

-The first decision we will have to make in a project with Entity Framework is whether we want to work with one or the other.
+The first decision we will have to make in an Entity Framework project is whether we want to work with one or the other.

 You must choose one or the other.
-They are not compatible, nor something we can change midway through the project (at least not easily).
+They are not compatible, nor something we can change in the middle of the project (at least not easily).

 In general, the more “modern” option is Code First.
-However, in reality, both have their advantages, disadvantages, and specific use cases.
+But, in reality, both have their advantages, disadvantages, and specific use cases.

 In this article, we are going to compare both approaches, their workflows, and when it is more convenient to use them 👇.